eunicebjm/song-streaming-datawarehouse/README.md

 # Sparkify Data Warehouse and ETL Pipeline

-Creates tables in a Postgres database to enable optimized queries for analyses of a song plays for a streaming app.
+Creates tables in a Postgres database to enable optimized queries for analyses of a song plays for a music streaming app.

 Data from this music streaming app currently resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.